The elderly and vulnerable need you this winter: A guide to avoiding fires in the home

 As we head into a winter that could be awash with isolation and continued lockdown for some time yet, taking care of our families, friends and neighbours will remain at the forefront of our concerns.

-While Covid-19 is making more than its fair share of threat and alarm to the people we love, there is another reason to keep an eye out for the most in need right now.
+While Covid-19 is making more than its fair share of threats and alarm to the people we love, there is another reason to keep an eye out for the most in need right now.

 The very real threat of accidental fires in the home are ever-more alarming as this year’s Home Office figures reveal that someone is more likely to die in a fire in their home if they’re elderly, and if they live alone.

-We spend time talking to our delegates and businesses about fire safety in our courses, but we’d also like to give some guidance on avoiding fires in your home, as well as watch out for those people out there who need extra vigilance now they’re indoors more than ever.
+We spend time talking to our delegates and businesses about fire safety awareness in our courses, but we’d also like to give some guidance on avoiding fires in your home, as well as watch out for those people out there who need extra vigilance now they’re indoors more than ever.

 Let’s all look after each other this autumn and winter and stay safe in every way we can.